ebagdasa/mithridates/README.md

  !!**TODO**: make a pip installation.

-## Measure robustness of an existing pipeline
+## Measure resistance of an existing pipeline

-To measure robustness we test how well can the model learn the **primitive sub-task** -- a simple task that covers large portion of the input and is easier to learn than other backdoors providing a strong baseline:
+To measure resistance we test how well can the model learn the **primitive sub-task** -- a simple task that covers large portion of the input and is easier to learn than other backdoors providing a strong baseline: